 Noah Knight Green

-The Life Summary of Noah
+Brief Life History of Noah

 When Noah Knight Green was born on 24 December 1806, in Windsor, Berkshire, Massachusetts, United States, his father, Noah Green, was 45 and his mother, Sarah Davis, was 27.
-He married Esther Eliza Baldwin on 5 November 1834, in Medina, Lenawee, Michigan, United States.
+He married Esther Eliza Baldwin on 5 November 1834, in Medina, Medina Township, Lenawee, Michigan, United States.
 They were the parents of at least 5 sons and 1 daughter.
 He lived in Medina Township, Lenawee, Michigan, United States in 1860.
-He died on 8 May 1886, in Medina, Lenawee, Michigan, United States, at the age of 79, and was buried in Morenci, Lenawee, Michigan, United States.
+He died on 8 May 1886, in Medina, Medina Township, Lenawee, Michigan, United States, at the age of 79, and was buried in Morenci, Lenawee, Michigan, United States.

 Photos and Memories (0)